 Have you ever wondered where a digital ledger is stored?
-A secure blockchain Where are all the details of various digital transactions mentioned?
+A secure blockchain where all the details of various digital transactions mentioned?
 Is this transaction information being secured from cybercrime?

 So, how can we secure ourselves from phishing attacks and hackers?

-One solution to this problem is to have digital databases, enhanced enough to provide us with the highest standard of data transparency and integrity.
-And for this, in the year 2009, a highly advanced database system was implemented called Blockchain security system.
+Incorporate enhanced digital databases to provide us with the highest standard of data transparency and integrity.
+In the year 2009, a highly advanced database system was implemented called Blockchain security system.

-Blockchain systems work on the principle of decentralized configuration that is nearly impossible to modify or tamper with by the hacker in a particular time frame due to complex cryptographic properties such as digital signatures, unique hashes and node type network protocol.
+Blockchain systems work on the principle of decentralized configuration that is nearly impossible to modify or tamper with by the hacker in a particular time frame.
+This happens due to complex cryptographic properties such as digital signatures, unique hashes and node type network protocol.

-A secure blockchain system stores sensitive digital information like transaction details and user data in various blocks and then links those blocks together through implemented distinguishing hashes.
+A secure blockchain system stores sensitive digital information like transaction details and user data in various blocks.
+It links the blocks together through implemented distinguishing hashes.
 The hashes are different for each chain and serve the purpose of intensive security.

 The three major elements on which secure blockchain system works are :